 This document was created in collaboration with IOI’s Steering Committee from January to April 2021.
 We then opened a comment period and invited a group of 50+ leading funders, institutional stakeholders, advocacy groups, and infrastructure providers to provide feedback.
 This group included representatives from six continents and 15 countries.

-The refined version of this document was reviewed and approved for posting by the IOI Steering Committee on June 25, 2021.
+The initial version of this document was reviewed and approved for posting by the IOI Steering Committee on June 25, 2021.
+It was subsequently reviewed and re-approved on June 30, 2022, by the IOI Steering Committee.

 IOI works to sustain effective digital infrastructure needed for open knowledge to flourish.